Edith Mary Snell1

 Robert Brereton was born in 1727.1 He was the son of William Brereton and Alice Norcott.2 He married, firstly, Lucy Jones.1 He married, secondly, Honoria Dwarris, daughter of Colonel Thomas Dwarris, in 1760.1 He married, thirdly, Anne Smith, daughter of Major unknown Smith, in September 1782.1 He died in October 1790.1

-Robert Brereton gained the rank of Captain in the service of the 49th Foot.1 He held the office of Justice of the Peace (J.P.)
-[Jamaica], for St. Catherine's and Kingston.1 He held the office of Judge of the Surrey Assizes [Jamaica] in 1782.1 He lived at Kingston, Jamaica.1
+He gained the rank of Captain in the 49th Foot.1 He held the office of Justice of the Peace (J.P.)
+[Jamaica], for St. Catherine's and Kingston.1 He held the office of Judge of the Surrey Assizes [Jamaica] in 1782.1 He lived at Kingston, JamaicaG.1

 Child of Robert Brereton and Honoria Dwarris